matthias-reis/carda-gatsby/content/articles/2024/03/fat-white-family-forgiveness-is-yours-en.md

 The final song on "Forgiveness Is Yours" begins playfully.
 A pan through the orchestra pit.
 The strings are still tuning their instruments.
 Certainly, the piano sets in, and tension rises.
 "You Can't Force It" is a sarcastic operetta-style lullaby—a great way to end a fantastic album.

-Alongside their work on "Forgiveness Is Yours", the Fat White Family members have also been working on their various solo and side projects in a wide variety of constellations.
+Alongside their work on "Forgiveness Is Yours", the Fat White Family members have also been working on their various solo and side projects in a wide variety of fields.
+For example, they supported Liam Gallagher at his biggest solo show in Knebworth and short the short film "Moonbathing".
+Lias, who in the meantime practised as a prose writer, wrote a column and collaborated with author Adelle Stripe on the book "Ten-Thousand Apologies: Fat White Family and the Miracle of Failure".

 Their creativity continues to flow unabated and gives us hope for many more albums, concerts and post-punk revolutions to come.
 Until FWF create the next big bang, let's listen to this album as often as possible.
-It's a real milestone, and will surely stay with us forever.
+It's a real milestone and will surely stay with us forever.

 ## 2024 Tourdates Fat White Family